scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

  +---+----+           +---+----+          +----+---+          +----+---+
  +--------+           +--------+          +--------+          +--------+
 ~~~~
 {: #figure-9 title="Sequence diagram illustrating a path lookup for a destination D in the source ISD.
 The request (core, x, x) is for all pairs of core ASes in the source ISD.
-Similarly, (down, x, D) is for down-segments between any core AS in the source ISD and destination D."}
+Similarly, (down, x, D) is for down segments between any core AS in the source ISD and destination D."}

 ~~~~
 +---------+     +---------+      +---------+   +---------+   +---------+